Redact Documents in RapidReview

 Redact a Document

-2. Click Launch RapidReview (wrench icon) on a request Launch RapidReview.
+2. Click Launch RapidReview (wrench icon) on a request Button to launch the RapidReview tool on a request.

-3. Click on a document name to open it Document link.
+3. Click on a document name to open it Document management interface showing unprocessed documents and a highlighted file name.

-4. Select a redaction option Redaction options in the top left corner of the document.
+4. Select a redaction option Toolbar options for redacting the document.

 • Redaction Block (Box icon): Drag a redaction block/rectangle over the part of the page you want to redact